 This experience created loving bonds for the Southerner that opened our hearts to love what is grey instead of only black and white.
-Seeing the harmonious, bold impact of both side by side.
+Seeing the harmonious, bold impact of what it means to stand side-by-side.
 Being made aware of the differences and similarities and being better people because of this.
-This sculptural still life by Southern artist Linda Bowman Potter seems to be such a beautiful picture of that for me.
+This sculptural still life by Southern artist Linda Bowman Potter is a beautiful picture of that for me.

 1. tushtush, Whitewashed House etsy.com ($120 USD) 2.
 Linda Bowman Potter, Still Life #2 lindabowmanpotter.com (retailer for price)